Suleyman Reshidi

-Suleyman Reshidi (Süleyman Rəşidi; born Süleyman Həsən Oğlu Əliyev; 25 May 1927 – 21 February 2003) was an Azerbaijani dramatist.
+Suleyman Reshidi (Süleyman Rəşidi; born Süleyman Həsən oğlu Əliyev; 25 May 1927 – 21 February 2003) was an Azerbaijani dramatist.

-Life
+Early life and education

-Suleyman Reshidi was born on May 25, 1927 in the city of Nakhchivan.
-He moved to Baku in 1951 to continue his education, and in the same year he entered Azerbaijan Polytechnical Institute.
+Suleyman Reshidi was born on 25 May 1927, in the city of Nakhchivan.
+He moved to Baku in 1951 to continue his education, and in the same year he entered the Azerbaijan Polytechnical Institute.
 He graduated from the institute in 1956 and successfully worked as an engineer for many years.

-Work
+Career

-Suleyman Reshidi's creative work was a big part his life.
+Reshidi's creative work was a big part of his life.
 Putting his writing activity parallel to engineering he successfully managed to combine the two very different professions.
-Because of that, Suleyman Reshidi was known as the engineer-dramatist in art circles.
+Because of that, Reshidi was known as the engineer-dramatist in art circles.